How to Answer the Most Frequently Asked Interview Questions

 Questions About Your Qualifications

 The most important thing for interviewers to determine is whether you're qualified for the job.
 Here's what they will ask to find out.
 When responding, be specific.
-Share your skills that are a match for the job requirements, so you can show the interviewer you're well-qualified.

 - What applicable experience do you have?